RomeshAbeyawardena/MMT-Shop/Readme.md

 as simple as possible.
 - MMTShop.Client
-    - The console application is implemented here using the RestSharp library as to implement the HTTPClient to interact with the API.
+    - The console application is implemented here using the RestSharp library as a means to consume a HTTPClient to interact with the API.
 - MMTShop.Server
-    - The API itself is implemented here, using Mediatr to 'glue' together request and response objects following the Mediator pattern and pipelines along with some FluentValidation to keep dependency injection in classes to a minimum.
+    - The API itself is implemented here, using Mediatr to 'glue' together request and response object behaviours following the Mediator pattern and pipelines along with some FluentValidation to keep dependency injection in classes to a minimum.
 - MMTShop.Shared
     - Shared domain models and constants are housed here to keep things